 What to Do If You’re Ever Scammed?

-The FreeLotto email contains solely an information about drawings, winning numbers and winning players.
+The FreeLotto email contains solely information about drawings, winning numbers, and winning players.
 Making the prize claim is entirely up to you.

-Send information about any suspicious activity at firstname.lastname@example.org.
+Send information about any suspicious activity to firstname.lastname@example.org.

 People who live in the US can also get in touch with the National Fraud Center – an entity that’s responsible for investigating all types of scams (even the smallest fraud schemes out there).
 When you visit the center’s website, you will immediately see a button and a link that allows you to file a complaint.